NeuralTrust/neuraltrust-helm-charts/terraform/README.md

-# Terraform Kubernetes Cluster Deployments
+# NeuralTrust - Terraform

+> [!WARNING]
+> This deployment is not updated to the latest version of the NeuralTrust platform.

 This directory contains Terraform configurations for deploying Kubernetes clusters across multiple cloud providers: